IeAT-ASPIDE/Event-Detection-Engine/README.md

 * __DWild__ - Removes columns based on regex
     * __Regex__ - Regex to be used for fitlering
     * __Keep__ - If `True` all selected columns are kept the rest are dropped, otherwise selected columns are dropped.
+* __CoreMetrics__ - Yaml descriptor containing common core metrics (i.e. features).
+This is important as the number of metrics can differ from training vs prediction for several reasons.
+  * If set to `True` then default name is used.
+If file with yaml extension is given it will check for that.

 **Notes:**
 * Some machine learning models cannot deal with `None` values to this end the __Fillna__ or __Dropna__ parameters where introduced.
 It is important to note the __Dropna__ will drop any column which has at least one `None` value.
+* If __CoreMetrics__ is set during prediction EDE will try to load the descriptor and apply it.
+During training it will be created.
+* Although __CoreMetrics__ is set as a filter it is applied during dataframe creation not after it.
+As a mismatch in metric/feature names will raise an index out of bounds exception.

 ### Augmentation